markfinger/webpack-build/README.md

 }
 ```

-And ensure that the build is specified when you call the wrapper
+And ensure that you inform the wrapper about the build and your server setup

 ```javascript
 var webpack = require('webpack-wrapper');